 My wife and I were at the tail end of a trip through France when a long walk in the rain left us cold, wet and annoyed.
 Tempers flared and we each retired to our corners: her at a fancy Paris salon for a haircut that cost more than tickets to the goddamn Sugar Bowl, me on a stool at Harry’s New York Bar, the swinging Wild West doors settling behind me.
-I needed a wine.
+I needed a drink.
+Not wine.
 Nothing with fruit in it.
 I needed something from Kentucky.
 I needed several somethings from Kentucky.

 Harry’s is more than the bourbon drinker’s embassy in Paris.
 They have something else waiting patiently in a steamer on the worn wooden bar for the urge to arrive…